Fermi 1: Controversy in the press

 Shortly after the plant shut down, John Fuller released We Almost Lost Detroit, the title referring to a comment by an anonymous operator at the plant.
 Fuller, a novelist and playwright as well as reporter, had originally intended to write a fictional account of a meltdown but then came across AEC documents on Fermi 1 and decided reality was more interesting than fiction.

 By any metric, the accident was a minor one.
 The meltdown was limited and the various worst-case scenarios were nowhere close to occurring.
-Fuller's book portrays a very different picture, that the design was inherently unsafe and the fact that it did not explode and "lose Detroit" was largely a matter of luck.
-This conclusion was heavily debated at the time, and the subject of a book by Detroit Edison clearly explained that such a disaster was not in the making entitled "We did not almost lose Detroit."
+Fuller's book portrays a very different picture: that the design was inherently unsafe and the fact that it did not explode and "lose Detroit" was largely a matter of luck.
+This conclusion was heavily debated at the time, and the subject of a book by Detroit Edison, the operators of the plant, that stated that such a disaster was not in the making entitled "We did not almost lose Detroit."

-Other authors have criticized Fuller's work on the basis of its seemingly random list of previous accidents, building a picture of an industry balanced on the edge of disaster.
-The NRU meltdown is mentioned prominently but is only peripherally related to Fermi, and the Windscale fire is also covered in-depth but has nothing in common.
+Other authors have criticized Fuller's work on the basis of its list of previous accidents to build a picture of an industry balanced on the edge of disaster.
+The NRU meltdown is mentioned prominently, but is only peripherally related to Fermi, and the Windscale fire is also covered in-depth, but is not the same configuration of reactor.
 Meanwhile, the Sodium Reactor Experiment, which suffered a partial meltdown in 1959 for almost exactly the same reasons as Fermi, is not mentioned at all.

 Fermi 1 remains a touchstone for anti-nuclear activists, who marked the 50th anniversary of the event in 2016 by characterizing it as "the narrow aversion of a cataclysmic disaster."